-What better way to fully embrace the magic of mother earth than by creating your own 100% organic hair balms?
+What better way to fully embrace the magic of mother earth than by creating your own 100% organic, homemade herbal hair potions?

 Chamomile & Rosemary Herbal Shampoo

 This amazing recipe is flexible, simple, and uses liquid castile soap as a base.
 It also caters to your hair’s individual needs by helping you select the right herb for your concerns.
 If you’re battling dandruff, you should add raw chamomile.
 On the other hand, if you’re looking to add some length, rosemary is the way to go.
 What’s so incredible about herbs, however, is that you can also combine them for a super-powered, nutrient-dense elixir.